-St, Paul and other missionaries taking the Gospel into the Gentile world were fiercely opposed by so-called Judaizers who insisted that new converts had to become Jews before they could be Christians.
-The Council of Jerusalem resolved this crisis by seeing the Holy Spirit at work in the expansion of the Jesus movement into the Gentile world.
+St. Paul and other missionaries taking the Gospel into the Gentile world were fiercely opposed by so-called Judaizers who insisted that new converts had to become Jews before they could be Christians.
+The Council of Jerusalem resolved this crisis by recognizing the Holy Spirit at work in the expansion of the Jesus movement into the Gentile world.
 Something new was happening, and tradition was being fulfilled in new initiatives and daring adaptations.

 In today’s Gospel, Jesus rejects criticism that he was a lawbreaker and heretic by saying that he did not come to abolish the Law and the Prophets but to fulfill them.
 This was certainly the position of the early church.
 St. Paul warned his churches not to find false security in keeping the letter of the law without being open to its spirit.

 Traditionalists who are also literalists think they are preserving the faith by etching it in stone or by codifying it in the words of a catechism that cannot be questioned or even interpreted.
 New problems are a threat to be ignored rather than challenges to be met.
-A closed mind is safer than an open heart, but it stifles growth and reduces faith to fear of making mistakes by taking risks.
+A closed mind seems safer than an open one, but it stifles growth and reduces faith to fear of making mistakes by taking risks.